-Note that because the DAT routine has to be updated each time a new leap second is announced, there will inevitably be out-of-date copies in circulation, both in source form and inside object libraries.
-Applications that call DAT, or that call SOFA routines that themselves call DAT, must therefore be relinked occasionally, using object libraries known to have been rebuilt from up-to-date SOFA source code.
-Rudimentary checks inside the DAT routine do at least protect against too large a gap between the nominated date and when the DAT source code was last changed.
+Note that because the iauDat function has to be updated each time a new leap second is announced, there will inevitably be out-of-date copies in circulation, both in source form and inside object libraries.
+Applications that call iauDAT, or that call SOFA functions that themselves call DAT, must therefore be relinked occasionally, using object libraries known to have been rebuilt from up-to-date SOFA source code.
+Rudimentary checks inside the iauDat function do at least protect against too large a gap between the nominated date and when the iauDat source code was last changed.

-However, a better solution for operational systems is to develop a local file or network based scheme, removing any dependence on the SOFA-supplied DAT.
-To facilitate this, in the special case of the DAT routine the standard SOFA licensing rules are relaxed: users are entitled to implement their own iauDat function as part of an application that complies with SOFA rules.
+However, a better solution for operational systems is to develop a local file or network based scheme, removing any dependence on the SOFA-supplied iauDat.
+To facilitate this, in the special case of the iauDat function the standard SOFA licensing rules are relaxed: users are entitled to implement their own iauDat function as part of an application that complies with SOFA rules.
 When this approach is taken, the SOFA-supplied version can still play a useful role as a source of reliable test data.